charleso/git-training/remotes.md

 --------

 **WARNING** This next section can be quite subtle but is crucial.
-This is once place where Git tries to make things "easy" which leads to confusion when it stops being nice and expects you to know what just happened.
+This is one place where Git tries to make things "easy" which leads to confusion when it stops being nice and expects you to know what just happened.
 You have been warned.